 The legislation provides individuals with a number of rights and information about these rights, which includes the right to be informed about how we use personal data, can be found in our Privacy Notice here

-The Subject Access provisions of the Data Protection Act give an individual the right to have a copy of any personal data held about them, subject to certain exemptions.
+The Subject Access provisions of the GDPR give an individual the right to have a copy of any personal data held about them, subject to certain exemptions.
 This is known as a “Right of Subject Access”.

 Should you wish to know what information (if any) Cumbria Office of the Police and Crime Commissioner holds about you, you should submit a request in writing to the address below.
 To facilitate a request and to ensure that you provide all the information the Office of the Police & Crime Commissioner may need to process your request, you may wish to submit your request on a Subject Access form – (please click here).
-Payment of a £10 fee, proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form/written request.
+Proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form/written request.